-The CCPA grants consumers certain rights with regard to their personal information, including enhanced notice, access, and disclosure; the right to deletion; and protection from discrimination for exercising these rights.
+The California Consumer Privacy Act (CCPA) grants consumers certain rights with regard to their personal information, including enhanced notice, access, and disclosure; the right to deletion; and protection from discrimination for exercising these rights.
 (Civ.
 Code § 1798.100 et seq.)
 In the November 3, 2020 election, voters approved Proposition 24, which established the California Privacy Rights Act of 2020 (CPRA).
 The CPRA amends the CCPA, limits further amendment, and creates the California Privacy Protection Agency (PPA).
 Relevant here, the CCPA provides a consumer the right, at any time, to direct a business that sells or shares personal information about the consumer to third parties not to sell or share the consumer's personal information.
 It requires such a business to provide notice to consumers of their opt-out right.

 This bill seeks to empower consumers to exercise this right more meaningfully in the many interactions they have with businesses online.
-It prohibits a business from developing or maintaining a browser that does not include a setting that enables a consumer to send an opt-out preference signal to a business with which the consumer interacts through the browser.
-The setting must be easy for a reasonable person to locate and enable.
+It prohibits a business from developing or maintaining a browser or browser engine that does not include a setting that enables a consumer to send an opt-out preference signal to a business with which the consumer interacts through the browser.
+The setting must be easy for a reasonable person to locate and configure.
 This bill is sponsored by the California Privacy Protection Agency.
-It is supported by a number of privacy and consumer advocacy groups, including the Center for Digital Democracy and Consumer Reports.
+It is supported by a number of privacy and consumer advocacy groups as well as technology companies, including Mozilla and the Center for Digital Democracy and Consumer Reports.
 No timely opposition was received.